 Since the founding of the US legal authority has been divided between the federal and state governments.
-When you are a resident of a given state, you are subject to their laws.
+You are subject to their laws when you are a resident of a given state.
 Furthermore, state services are generally limited to residents of the state.
-Each state make’s its own laws about what is required to be considered a resident of the state.
+Each state makes its own laws about what is required to be considered a resident of the state.

 At the core of most state laws is the idea of domicile.
 Your domicile is the singular place you call home.
 In contrast, an abode is a place you may live in but do not claim as your domicile.
 Thus a person with a summer home and a winter home in two different states must choose one to be their domicile and the other merely an abode.

 At its legal heart, domicile is an intent, a state of mind.
 The minimum you need to do to declare domicile is to be in a place and make an honest and earnest declaration that it is your home.
 That said, if you are in a situation where you need to prove it in the eyes of the law, your actions and circumstance had better back up your declaration.

 Not every state is entirely based entirely on domicile.
 New York, for instance, has laws that can use either domicile or other factors.
 If you own an abode in the state for more than 11 months of the year or physically reside in the state for more than 187 days, they consider you a resident, even if you have domicile and residency in another state.